-Woodland Art Department - Mrs. Crenshaw
+Woodland Art Department - Ms. Hope Magee

-Welcome to Mrs. Crenshaw's art room, where everyone is a part of the Art Crew.
+Welcome to Ms. Magee's art room, where everyone is a part of the Art Crew.
 Here in Woodland Presbyterian School's art department, I strive to teach students to live a creative life, no matter what path they pursue as they grow.
 Art teaches students to view the world differently.
 In my classroom, students from SK-8th grade apply visual thinking strategies to discuss and analyze artwork as a group in order to learn how to explore the art in front of them and in turn, the world around them.
 My students learn to apply multiple elements of art (shape, color, line, form, texture, value, and space) in their own creations.

 In the art room, I strive for students to grow in problem-solving, analytical thought, and of course, creativity.
 If I teach my students that they truly can LEARN to be creative and learn to make art, then I am a happy teacher.
 The students that come to me with the preconceived notion that art is only an inherent talent are the ones who need to experience art the most.
 My goals for this year are to help the students who already love art experience it in a deeper capacity and help the uncertain students to see the value of creativity and visual arts in their own lives.